Submitting the Dissertation

 How do I submit my dissertation?

-Beginning with the 2012-13 academic year, all dissertations will be submitted electronically to Rackham during the post-defense meeting.
+All dissertations are submitted electronically to Rackham during the post-defense submission.
 The final digital copy will be the copy of record.
 To submit your dissertation, you will access the Rackham dissertation online submission website.
-You will be asked to provide bibliographic keywords, or tags, that describe the content of your dissertation, including subject, concepts, theory and methods.
+You will be asked to provide bibliographic keywords, or tags, that describe the content of your dissertation, including subject, concepts, theory, and methods.
 These will help others to find and retrieve your dissertation.
 You will copy your abstract to the website and upload a PDF of the final digital copy of your dissertation.
 The staff of Rackham’s Academic Records and Dissertations will review your submission, and may require you to make final changes before the submission is approved.
 No further changes will be allowed once the dissertation is approved and submitted.
 Rackham will hold your dissertation until your degree is conferred (which happens three times a year in April, August, and December).
 After your degree is conferred, Rackham will forward your dissertation as the copy of record to Deep Blue, the permanent digital repository of the University Library.

 What rights do I retain after I submit my dissertation?

 Please see the Deep Blue Author’s Deposit Agreement for more information.

 Deep Blue is a digital repository that is part of the University Library.
 It provides permanent, safe, and accessible digital archiving, preservation, and distribution functions for the University of Michigan.
 Deep Blue’s primary goal is to provide access to the work that makes Michigan a leader in research, teaching, and creativity.

 Will I be able to find my dissertation online when it is made available through Deep Blue?